MetamediaTechnology/longdo-dict-firefox-plugin/README.md

-Longdo Dict Firefox Plug-in
+Longdo Dict Add-on for Firefox
 -------------

-This extension is for Firefox users who love Longdo Dictionary, one of the most popular English/Thai online dictionaries service (http://dict.longdo.com).
+This add-on is for Firefox users who love Longdo Dictionary, one of the most popular English/Thai online dictionaries service (http://dict.longdo.com).
 * [Documentation](#documentation)
 * [Feature](#feature)
 * [Download](#download)